 Mt.
 Lavinia Beach can be a bit hard to gauge for those who are unfamiliar with reading beaches.
 For the most part, the waters along the Mt.
-Lavinia beach are quite shallow, but have sudden dips, but not very deep.
+Lavinia beach are quite shallow, but have sudden dips, although not very deep.
 The locals in the area are quite familiar with the safe swimming spots for children and you will find many families in the water throughout the day.
 There is a lifeguard tower and people are allowed in the water till about 5-6 p.m., after which there won’t be any lifeguards around.

-The Beruwala Beach (‘Golden Mile Beach’) is a great place to take kids.
+The Beruwala Beach (‘Golden Mile Beach’) is a great place to visit with kids.
 It’s not particularly great for surfers though, which is actually a good thing.
 The calm waters and gentle sloping of the beach makes for a safe area for children to play.
 There is also an area allocated for swimming that has been netted to ensure safety.